A Taste of Gestalt Therapy: Awareness, creativity and contact in the here and now

 This certificate course is suitable for counsellors who want to gain understanding of how to incorporate working with the body in their therapy practise.
 It is also suitable to Minster graduates who want to consolidate and expand their learning after completing the 2nd year Body and Psychotherapy module.
 It is open to practicing psychotherapists, counsellors and finalist students from the Minster Centre, and other institutions.

-Places are limited and applications will open soon.
+After a successful first year, this well-received course is returning for 2025/2026.
+Places are limited and applications are now open.
 Find out more here.

 Read more